Enhancing long-range order in disordered two-band s-wave superconductors: Results

-The solutions of Eqs.~(\ref{na}), (\ref{nb}), (\ref{DeltaA}) and (\ref{DeltaB}) provide $N$ values for $\Delta_a$, $\Delta_b$, $n_a$ and $n_b$.
-We defined a Distribution of the Local Pairing Amplitude (DOLPA), which tell us how homogeneous will be the order parameters $\Delta_{p}$ in the whole lattice.
+The solutions of Eq.~(\ref{na}), (\ref{nb}), (\ref{DeltaA}) and (\ref{DeltaB}) provide $N$ values for $\Delta_a$, $\Delta_b$, $n_a$ and $n_b$.
+We defined a distribution of the local pairing amplitude (DOLPA), which tells us how homogeneous will be the order parameters $\Delta_{p}$ ($p=a,b$) in the whole lattice.

-In Fig.~\ref{desordemZero} (a) and (b) we show DOLPA for $\Delta_{a}$(blue) and $\Delta_{b}$(red) for a clean system $W/t=0$.
-Note that, when the disorder and hybridization are zero, see Fig.~\ref{desordemZero} (a), all $(\Delta_a,\Delta_b)$ possesses values equal to $(0.309,0.361)$, and therefore, the system will present a homogeneous superconducting phase.